 The Excise Tax on High-cost Employer-sponsored Health Plans (Cadillac Tax) is a 40% excise tax on high-cost coverage health plans which was set to take effect in 2022.
-The National Defense Authorization Act for Fiscal Year 2020, signed into law by President Trump on December 20, 2019, repealed the Cadillac tax, effective January 1, 2020.
+The National Defense Authorization Act for Fiscal Year 2020, repealed the Cadillac tax, effective January 1, 2020.

-Notes to the Basic Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to the Basic Financial Statements For the Years Ended June 30, 2021 and 2020